Ancient history in County Louth

 St. Peter’s Church, Drogheda

-The fascinating history of this Church is readily available through a quick Google search.
+A quick Google search will reveal the fascinating history of this Church.
 Still, one of the remarkable and most famous things St. Peter’s Church is known for is that it houses a shrine to St. Oliver Plunkett.

 ancient history in County Louth